vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Ansible/ansible_Intro.md

 ### Execution strategies In Ansible:
 * **serial:**
-  * Ansible playbooks will run parallel with all the host, so by setting te serial keyword, we can run the task host by host or percentage or batch wise.
+  * Ansible playbooks will run parallel with all the host, so by setting the serial keyword, we can run the task host by host or percentage or batch wise.
 * [Refer Here](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_strategies.html)

 * **throttle:**